Skip to main content

 Winter FSSH elective (3000 level or higher)*

-*FSSH electives are any courses offered by the Faculty of Social Science and Humanities (e.g. COMM, CRMN, INDG, LBAT, LGLS, POSC, SOCI and SSCI).
+*FSSH electives are any courses offered by the Faculty of Social Science and Humanities (e.g. COMM, CRMN, INDG, LGLS, POSC, SOCI and SSCI).

 Students must meet the prerequisites and other restrictions for their courses, including FSSH electives.